 - Inference – answering questions by digging deeper, eg why was the girl sad?
 I think the girl is sad because she can’t talk and that would make me feel sad

 - Vocabulary – identify new and challenging vocabulary in the text, explain what it means and how I know, for example, frustrated.
 It says the girl was frustrated that she could not talk.
 I think this means she felt cross that she couldn’t talk.
 Model what this emotion would look like facially to support children to remember.

-In June, Year 1 pupils sit the Phonic Screening Check (PSC) They are asked to read 40 words some of which are made up in order to truly test their phonics knowledge and decoding skills.
-Generally the pass mark is 32.
-If a child does not pass the PSC, they will resit the PSC at the end of Y2.
 The impact of our early reading strategy will ensure that children learn to recognise phonemes speedily and use these to decode words fluently.
 This fluency will ensure that children are able to master the decoding skill and become confident fluent readers.